plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 advertised rather than the path, and the local outgoing buffer is set small so a test can fill it deliberately.

+`tests/resumption.rs` has resumption and 0-RTT: a client that asked for early data offers it and the server accepts it, and a client that did not ask still resumes and offers none.
+Early data is opt-in in this crate, so the second is the default behaviour rather than a failure.

+`tests/keys.rs` has key updates, asked for from each side in turn, with the peer's key phase read back so the counter is not the only witness, and a control where no update is asked for.
+All three have Rama as the client: neither peer covers Rama as the server asking for or following an update, and quiche exposes no key update at all.
+Neither peer exposes a TLS keying-material exporter either, so exporters stay covered against Quinn.

 ## Prerequisites

 - A Rust toolchain.